hothienai/embedded-c-fundamentals/resources/stm32f4-overview/stm32f4-memory-mapping/README.md

 * LinkedIn [Thien Ai Ho](https://www.linkedin.com/in/thien-ai-ho/)

 :thumbsup: I always welcome your ideas and appreciate your interest!

-# Buy me a coffee
+# Donate me a coffee
 If you find these topics helpful, you can support me by buying a coffee :coffee: using the button below :point_down:.
 Your support motivates me to create more valuable content.
 Thank you! :pray:
 <p align="center">
   <a href="https://github.com/hothienai/donate-me-a-coffee" title="Buy me a coffee">